 In case you need an art class refresher, the color wheel features 12 shades making up a wheel, with contrasting colors located across from each other.
 Its purpose is to display the relationship between different colors.
 The wheel starts with orange at the top right, and works its way through yellow, green, blue, purple, pink and red.

 How the Color Wheel Is Relevant When Dyeing Your Hair

-Depending on the color damage, your colorist will either use permanent hair color, a gloss, glaze, or hair toner to get your strands back to looking their best.
-If a client shows up with yellow hair, a colorist will likely use a purple product to neutralize their mane.
-Have orange hair?
-Blue will fix that!
-See where we’re going with this?
-Colorists are able to use their knowledge of the color wheel to counteract any unwanted hues that are taking over your mane!
+As for its relation to hair coloring, the color wheel comes in handy when fixing and color correcting a dye job gone wrong, in addition to strands that have become brassy over time.
+Depending on the state of the hair color, your colorist will either use permanent hair dye, a hair gloss, glaze, or hair toner to get the strands back to their ideal shade.
+If a client shows up with brassy, yellow hair, a colorist will likely use a purple product to neutralize their mane.
+If they're dealing with orange hair, blue products will fix it.
+Colorists are able to use their knowledge of the color wheel to counteract any unwanted hues showing up in the hair.